 In January 2020, TLSC Managing Attorney Julian Honor provided a one-hour presentation entitled “Discharge Upgrades and Correction of Military Records” for international law firm Vinson & Elkins.
 Maddison Riddick and Marcus Martinez attended.

 "We sat next to each other at Julian's training session.
-We just looked at each other like, 'Hey, do you want to do one of these?'” reminisced Marcus.
-"It gave us a chance to work together when we otherwise might not have that opportunity.
+We just looked at each other like, 'Do you want to do one of these?'” reminisced Marcus.
+"It gave us a chance to work together when we otherwise might not have that opportunity."

 A Shared Interest in Helping a Vet